 As a comprehensive university granting bachelor’s, master’s and doctoral degrees, Lamar University continues to enhance its instructional, service, and research missions.
 Lamar’s growth has produced an economic impact that exceeds $238 million annually, but even more influential is the impact of Lamar University graduates, who are more than 71,000 strong.

-Led by President Dr. James Simmons since 1998, the 270-acre campus houses six academic colleges.
-These are Arts and Sciences, Business, Education and Human Development, Engineering, Fine Arts and Communication, and Graduate Studies.
+The 270-acre campus houses six academic colleges: Arts and Sciences, Business, Education and Human Development, Engineering, Fine Arts and Communication, and Graduate Studies.
 Within each college are academic departments and programs.
 Each college is headed by a dean, and each department is headed by a department chair.
 Each college contributes to the growth and development of the region, not only through its direct educational mission, but also through programs that provide special benefits to Southeast Texans.

 A board of nine regents, appointed by the Governor and approved by the State Senate for terms of six years, governs The Texas State University System.
 The Board of Regents delegates the direction of university affairs to the presidents, campus administrative officers and faculty.

 Lamar University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award degrees at the Associate, Baccalaureate, Master’s and Doctoral levels.
 In addition, Lamar is approved by the Texas Education Agency.